-When deciding on the best credit cards from the many options available, it is helpful to first understand what a credit card is and how credit cards function.
+When deciding on the best credit cards in UK from the many options available, it is helpful to first understand what a credit card is and how credit cards function.

 Credit cards are classified into several types, including balance and money transfer alternatives that help you manage existing debts or short-term cash flow concerns.
 There are other cards geared toward consumers purchasing large-ticket products that provide low or no interest periods, as well as cashback, incentives, and other advantages.
 Finally, certain cards are expressly created for business users, travellers, or people trying to improve their credit score.